REV: Information-Theoretic Evaluation of Free-Text Rationales: Evaluating

 Next, we apply \ourmetric to evaluate crowdsourced and model generated rationale-label pairs (\gold, \outputr, \outputyr, \outputry) across different datasets.
-For each dataset, the evaluator is trained on the training set with gold labels and crowdsourced rationales.
+For each dataset, the evaluation models are trained on the training set with gold labels and crowdsourced rationales.
 The results are shown in \autoref{tab:cvi_datasets}.
 We observe that the gold rationales in the ECQA dataset achieve higher \ourmetric score than those in CoS-E. This observation is in line with the known quality issues of crowdsourced rationales in CoS-E \citep{aggarwal-etal-2021-explanations, sun2022investigating}.
-Moreover, training the evaluator with CoS-E results in lower \ourmetric for all models, compared to training with ECQA.
-Interestingly, model-generated rationales (\outputr) have higher \ourmetric scores than crowdsourced rationales for CoS-E, and similar \ourmetric scores for ECQA, QuaRTz and e-SNLI.
-For QuaRTz, the model generated rationales seem to not contain much new and relevant information over a vacuous baseline.
-In the case of e-SNLI, the problem is even severer as most of the crowdsourced or generated rationales do not provide reasoning but rather follow a label-specific template e.g., \textit{A implies (that) B} \citep{kumar-talukdar-2020-nile, brahman2021learning}.
+Interestingly, model-generated rationales (\outputr) have higher \ourmetric score than crowdsourced rationales for CoS-E (see examples in Table \ref{tab:cose_exp}).
+Please see Appendix \ref{sec:qualitative_cose} for a qualitative analysis on CoS-E rationales.
+QuaRTz has better quality of rationales compared to ECQA, CoS-E, and e-SNLI.
+In the case of e-SNLI, the problem is severe as most of the crowdsourced or generated rationales do not provide reasoning but rather follow a label-specific template e.g., \textit{A implies (that) B} \citep{kumar2020nile, brahman2021learning}.